borntofrappe/python-scripts/medical-data-visualizer/README.md

 ## Assignment

-The project asks to create a data visualization to highlight the medical data found in `data.csv`.
+The project asks to create data visualizations to highlight the medical data found in `data.csv`.
 In details, it asks to go through a series of steps, which I'll describe alongside the necessary code.

 ### Overweight column